ASEA-UNINET research projects

 ASEAN-European Academic University Network (ASEA-UNINET) was founded in 1994 and consists of 80 universities in 20 countries.
 The higher education institutions network’s aim is to support research and teaching activities between the member universities in Europe and South-East Asia (in Indonesia, Iran, Malaysia, Myanmar, Pakistan, Philippines, Thailand and Vietnam).

-ASEA-Uninet Austria receives funds from the Federal Ministry of Science, Research and Economy (BMWFW).
+ASEA-Uninet Austria receives funds from the Federal Ministry of Education, Science and Research and Economy (BMBWF).
 Approximately 100 bilateral and multilateral cooperation projects between Austrian and Southeast Asian member universities are funded each year.